seanbrindley17/milestone-project-2/README.md

 #### Hover.css

-I utilised code from [hover.css](https://ianlunn.github.io/Hover/) by Ian Lunn to put effects on my how to play, play and try again buttons.
+I utilised code from [hover.css](https://ianlunn.github.io/Hover/) by Ian Lunn to put effects on my how to play button.
 These credits will be documented here.

 * For the How To Play button, I used [.hvr-bounce-to-top](https://github.com/IanLunn/Hover/blob/master/css/hover.css#L1540)